SlimeVR/SlimeVR-Docs-Site/src/README.md

 > **Caution:** SlimeVR cannot ensure 3rd party trackers meet any requirements of quality, please assume that purchasing from a 3rd party seller is the equivalent of buying from a small creator, and your own research into the quality of these trackers is important.
 We suggest you check reviews or talk to others that have purchased from the seller in order to get an idea of what to expect.
 If any of your purchased 3rd party trackers develop a fault, contact the seller for help.
 However, you may need some understanding of soldering in order to repair them yourself.

 ### 2. Building them yourself

+> **Note:** You need at least 5 trackers for proper full body tracking (FBT).
+Alternatively, you can build a single tracker for just waist tracking if you wish to test the tracking without investing in a full kit.
+Other options do exist (such as using phones or joycons), but these options will be restricted by the device you use, and as such you will see much worse results.

 #### Entirely from scratch